linea-it/pzserver_pipelines/README.md

 ## Run a pipeline

-Currently the repository has two example pipelines: cross_lsdb and hello_parsl and to execute:
+Currently the repository has two example pipelines: cross_lsdb and hello_parsl.
+To execute them, simply:

 ```bash
 # execute cross_lsdb